zzolo/github-collect/README.md

 ## Install

-    npm install repo-watch
+    npm install github-collect

 ## Configuration

-Configuration is handled by [rc]() so any of those valid ways of defining configuration will work.
+Configuration is handled by [rc](https://github.com/dominictarr/rc) so any of those valid ways of definingconfiguration will work.

 * `github_token`: Your Oauth token for Github; you can create one on your Github account under Settings ->  Applications.